'Tomorrow and Thereafter' ('Demain et tous les autres jours'): Film Review | Locarno 2017

 Newcomer Luce Rodriguez stars with Noemie Lvovsky in writer-director Lvovsky's family drama, opener of the long-running Swiss festival.

 Happily disobeying W.C.
 Fields' counsel against working with children and animals, writer-director-performer Noemie Lvovsky gamely lets herself be doubly upstaged in her sixth directorial outing, Tomorrow and Thereafter (Demain et tous les autres jours).
 A mildly fantastical tale of an eccentric mother, her precocious 8-year-old daughter and the latter's sagacious pet owl, this is a sensitively rendered slice of therapeutic autobiography for Lvovsky, one of France's most popular thespians.
-A crowd pleaser with a gently melancholy undertow, the Locarno opener is likely to share the fortunes of her five previous directorial outings, scoring decent returns at home (release is set for September 27) while finding berths at audience-oriented festivals further afield.
+A crowd-pleaser with a gently melancholy undertow, the Locarno opener is likely to share the fortunes of her five previous directorial outings, scoring decent returns at home (a Sept.
+27 release is set) while finding berths at audience-oriented festivals further afield.

-Lvovsky has been nominated for a record six Best Supporting Actress prizes at the Cesars, France's equivalent of the Oscars, since making a belated big-screen debut age 36 in 2001.
+Lvovsky has been nominated for a record six best supporting actress awards at the Cesars, France's equivalent of the Oscars, since making a belated big-screen debut at age 36 in 2001.
 And her films as director have often functioned as showcases for their stars, including the reliably rambunctious Lvovsky herself in her warmly received Camille Rewinds (2012), a Gallic spin on Peggy Sue Got Married.
-Here she walks a zig-zag line between charming dottiness and full-blown mental illness as the unnamed divorcee mother of 8-year-old Mathilde (Luce Rodriguez), the duo occupying a rambling apartment in a fashionable quartier of Paris (no mention of how they afford such desirable digs.)
+Here she walks a zig-zag line between charming dottiness and full-blown mental illness as the unnamed divorcee mother of 8-year-old Mathilde (Luce Rodriguez), the duo occupying a rambling apartment in a fashionable district of Paris (no mention of how they afford such desirable digs.)

 Production companies: F comme Film, Gaumont